Skip to Main Content

 General Resource Guide: Complaint Resolution

-Senate member?
+Are you an Academic Senate member?
 The Committee on Privilege and Tenure (P&T) receives grievances from Senate members.

 What is a grievance?